-Our community investment activities are managed through the ICI Future Plans: Pakistan Foundation which is a separate legal entity with its own Board of Trustees.
-The Foundation is governed by a Trust Deed that clearly outlines policies and procedures and clearly defines the scope have spread across the region.
-We plan to start a project to provide of community investment activities.
+Our community investment activities are managed through the ICI Pakistan Foundation which is a separate legal entity with its own Board of Trustees.
+The Foundation is governed by a Trust Deed that clearly outlines policies and procedures and clearly defines the scope of community investment activities.
 The accounts of the Foundation are audited every year by A.F.
 Ferguson & Co.